-Source.
-Australian Institute of Health and Welfare, Specialist Homelessness Services Collection, December 2020.
+Source: Australian Institute of Health and Welfare, Specialist Homelessness Services Collection, December 2021.

-Analysing Queensland client groups from December 2020 for the Specialist Homelessness Services Collection, of the 12,303 clients, 36 per cent identified as Aboriginal and/or Torres Strait Islanders while 30 per cent have experienced family and domestic violence.
-Table 4 shows Queensland client groups disaggregated by sex.
+In December 2021, Specialist Homelessness Services Collection had a total of 13,367 Queensland-based clients.
+Of those, 37% identified as Aboriginal and/or Torres Strait Islanders, and 27% have experienced family and domestic violence.
+Table 3 shows Queensland clients disaggregated by sex.

 Table 3.
-Specialist Homelessness Services, Queensland client groups December 2020
+Specialist Homelessness Services, Queensland, December 2021

-Sex Client Group Qld Rate of total QLD presentations Female Number of Indigenous clients 2,703 38% Female Number of clients who have experienced family and domestic violence 2,661 37% Female Number of clients with a current mental health issue 1,885 26% Female Number of clients with problematic drug or alcohol issues 414 6% Female Number of clients who are homeless 3,592 50% Female Number of clients who are at risk of homelessness 3,487 48% Male Number of Indigenous clients 1,768 35% Male Number of clients who have experienced family and domestic violence 1,008 20% Male Number of clients with a current mental health issue 1,230 24% Male Number of clients with problematic drug or alcohol issues 477 9% Male Number of clients who are homeless 2,850 56% Male Number of clients who are at risk of homelessness 2,136 42% Total Number of Indigenous clients 4,471 36% Total Number of clients who have experienced family and domestic violence 3,669 30% Total Number of clients with a current mental health issue 3,115 25% Total Number of clients with problematic drug or alcohol issues 891 7% Total Number of clients who are homeless 6,442 52% Total Number of clients who are at risk of homelessness 5,623 46%
+Sex Client Group Number % of all presentations Female Indigenous Clients 2,996 22% Female Clients who have experienced family and domestic violence 2,701 20% Female Clients with a current mental health issue 2,082 16% Female Clients with problematic drug or alcohol issues 403 3% Female Clients who are homeless 3,986 30% Female Clients who are at risk of homelessness 3,758 28% Male Indigenous Clients 1,956 15% Male Clients who have experienced family and domestic violence 962 7% Male Clients with a current mental health issue 1,162 9% Male Clients with problematic drug or alcohol issues 401 3% Male Clients who are homeless 3,091 23% Male Clients who are at risk of homelessness 2,280 17% Total Indigenous Clients 4,952 37% Total Clients who have experienced family and domestic violence 3,663 27% Total Clients with a current mental health issue 3,244 24% Total Clients with problematic drug or alcohol issues 804 6% Total Clients who are homeless 7,077 53% Total Clients who are at risk of homelessness 6,038 45%

-Source.
-Australian Institute of Health and Welfare, Specialist Homelessness Services Collection, December 2020
+Source: Australian Institute of Health and Welfare, Specialist Homelessness Services Collection, December 2021

-Analysing reasons for seeking assistance from December 2020 for the Specialist Homelessness Services Collection, of the 12,303 clients, 60 per cent identified that accommodation was the reason they were seeking assistance from the Specialist Homelessness Services.
+Of the 13,367 clients, 60% identified that accommodation was the reason they were seeking assistance from the Specialist Homelessness Services.
 Among health issues for seeking services from QLD clients:

-- 23 per cent (n=2,873) stated health
+- 21% (n=2,762) stated health

-- 16 per cent (n=1,947) stated mental health issues
+- 14% (n=1,849) stated mental health issues

-- 9 per cent (n=1,146) stated medical issues
+- 9% (n=1,204) stated medical issues

-- 4 per cent (n=515) stated problematic drug or substance use
+- 3% (n=454) stated problematic drug or substance use

-- 3 per cent (n=309) problematic alcohol use
+- 2% (n=275) problematic alcohol use